-We believe that our existing cash, together with the net proceeds from our IPO and the Private Placements, will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months.
+We believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements for at least the next 12 months.
 We have based this estimate on assumptions that may prove to be wrong, and we may use our available capital resources sooner than we currently expect.
 Our future capital requirements will depend on a number of factors, including:

-- the costs of conducting preclinical studies and clinical trials; - the costs of manufacturing; - the scope, progress, results and costs of discovery, preclinical development, laboratory testing, and clinical trials for product candidates we may develop, if any; - the costs, timing, and outcome of regulatory review of our product candidates; - our ability to establish and maintain collaborations on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under any license or collaboration agreements we might have at such time; - the costs and timing of future commercialization activities, including product sales, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - the amount of revenue, if any, received from commercial sales of our product candidates, should any of our product candidates receive marketing approval; - the costs of preparing, filing and prosecuting patent applications, obtaining, maintaining and enforcing our intellectual property rights, and defending intellectual property-related claims; - our headcount growth and associated costs as we expand our business operations and research and development activities; and - the costs of operating as a public company.
+- the costs of conducting preclinical studies and clinical trials; - the costs of manufacturing;

+- the scope, progress, results and costs of discovery, preclinical development, laboratory testing, and clinical trials for product candidates we may develop, if any; - the costs, timing, and outcome of regulatory review of our product candidates; - our ability to establish and maintain collaborations on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under any license or collaboration agreements we might have at such time; - the costs and timing of future commercialization activities, including product sales, marketing, manufacturing and distribution, for any of our product candidates for which we receive marketing approval; - the amount of revenue, if any, received from commercial sales of our product candidates, should any of our product candidates receive marketing approval; - the costs of preparing, filing and prosecuting patent applications, obtaining, maintaining and enforcing our intellectual property rights, and defending intellectual property-related claims; - our headcount growth and associated costs as we expand our business operations and research and development activities; and - the costs of operating as a public company; and - the impact of geopolitical and macroeconomic events, including future bank failures, increased geopolitical tensions between the U.S. and China, the Russia/Ukraine conflict, the Israel-Hamas war and global pandemics on U.S. and global economic conditions that may affect our ability to access capital on acceptable terms, if at all.